-Not everyone is a natural at this - and you're probably going to feel awkward at first and so you might look awkward, too.
+Not everyone is a natural at this—and you're probably going to feel awkward at first and so you might look awkward, too.
 Combat this by practicing.

 Saying your script to yourself a few times before you film will make it sound more natural and less forced.
 You don't want to sound like you're reading lines auditioning for your high school play.

 Editing is my least favorite part of video production.
 Why?
 It will never not be weird to see myself talking on the computer.
 BUT!
-I do it anyhow because it's important and I'm waaaay to awkward to not edit out the bloopers.
+I do it anyhow because it's important and I'm waaaay too awkward to not edit out the bloopers.

-1. Record Room Tone
+1. Record room tone

-To start, no matter what kind of video content you’re creating you want to record in a quiet and noise controlled environment.
+To start, no matter what kind of video content you’re creating, you want to record in a quiet and noise controlled environment.